$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Introduction

 In the last section of the paper, we develop the correction technique for general quantum cluster algebras, \cf Theorem \ref{thm:correction}, which has been implicitly used in previous sections when we measure the failures of the monoidal categorification in \cite{KimuraQin11}.
-In acyclic case, we obtain an affirmative answer to Question \ref{quest:coefficients}, \cf section \ref{sec:otherBases} \ref{sec:structureConstant}.
+In the acyclic case, we obtain an affirmative answer to Question \ref{quest:coefficients}, \cf sections \ref{sec:otherBases} \ref{sec:structureConstant}.

-\begin{Rem} Notice that, by the joint work of Kimura with the author \cite{KimuraQin11}, \ref{quest:canonicalBasis}(2) has an affirmative answer for quantum cluster algebra of a specific choice of coefficients and quantization, while for a general choice, a reasonable identification which preserves the multiplications does not exist. \end{Rem}
+\begin{Rem} By the joint work of Kimura with the author \cite{KimuraQin11}, \ref{quest:canonicalBasis}(2) has an affirmative answer for acyclic quantum cluster algebra of a specific choice of coefficients and quantization.
+For a general choice, it seems unlikely that we can find a reasonable identification which preserves the multiplication.
+First, the number of the generators of the center of the quantum group restricts the possible number of the frozen vertices.
+Second, if we fix the initial seed of the given quantum cluster algebra and identify the initial variables with a collection of generators of the quantum group, the identification will fail to preserve the multiplication if we make any change to the quantization ($\Lambda$-matrix) of the initial seed.
+However, our observations do not rule out the possibility of establishing a new identification by choosing a different quantum group or different generators (of both algebras). \end{Rem}

 It should be mentioned that, despite that the results on the generic quantum cluster characters and the quantum generic basis seem very natural, their proof needs the full power of the graded quiver varieties and the existence of the monoidal categorification.
 For the moment, the author does not see any alternative approach.